 - Test objective: The tester can make use of cases as a sensible approach if the test objective is to analyze whether the test can cope with the basic operational task.
 A rigorous and detailed technique that has to be used in the test objective requires thorough testing.

 External factors that influence the choice of testing techniques are:

 - Risk assessment: The need for thorough and formal testing is higher when the risk is greater.

-- Regulatory requirement: This depends on the standards or guidelines laidby some industries and in turn govern the technique to be used.
+- Regulatory requirement: This depends on the standards or guidelines laid by some industries and in turn governs the technique to be used.

-This testing emphasizes on the testers adaptability and learning.
-Exploratory testing is all about finding, investigating and learning.
+This testing emphasizes the tester's adaptability and learning.
+Exploratory testing is all about finding, investigating, and learning.

 Exploratory testing helps the tester identify major faults in the application quickly.
-Therefore, helps in developing the application in such a way to meets the requirements of end users.
+Therefore, it helps in developing the application in such a way to meets the requirements of end-users.

 This testing method is cognitively structured and significantly manageable.